allanli524/team46/README.md

 # team46
-This webapp was created for CSC309 Winter 2022.
+This MERN stack webapp was created for CSC309 Winter 2022.
+It offers users the ability to anonymously chat with like-minds online regarding their topics of interest.
 It was created with 3 other teammates, junaidquraishi, waynezhu6, and hamidahmed.
+Some feature that we are proud of:
+- user profile creation and update changes with error checking
+- live chat created using socket.io
+- user information state storage with Redux
+- user authentication and password encyption with salt

 ## Libraries used